“You cannot put the same shoe on every foot.” — Syrus Publilius

 On the front page of this contract is a list of all the activities students might do to master the learning goals.
 No student will do all of them, but they are all available for every student.
 The check box in front of each item is there for the student to indicate what work she has completed.

 The activities are grouped into classwork/homework and labs.
 In my physics classes, this division reflected the fact that classwork and homework tended to be abstract (reading assignments, problem sets, etc), and the labs, of course, were hands on experiences (station labs and other lab activities, projects, and so forth).
-There are many ways to organize the summary of activities, of course, as shown in some other unit contract examples below.

-Required Problem sets.
 On the energy contract, there are three required problem sets.
 The first, Energy Set-up I, is designed to practice only the beginning step of energy problems.
 For many students, this skill is the most difficult hurdle and needs to be practiced separately.

 Energy I and Energy II build to a desired level of complexity and represent the most sophisticated level of skill required in this unit.